MatthewMcAndrews/unit-list/README.md

 # unit-list
-A way to list the full file path of all the files in a project
+A way to list the full file path of all the files in a Delphi project (.dpr)

 Known deficiencies include: